ianfr/economic-simulation/README.md

 ### Code Updates

+- Move the run() method implementation into the `AbstractSimulation` class directly since that is the same for all models - step() is where the real magic happens
+- Benchmarks: gfortran cpu (serial) vs nvidia cpu (parallel) vs nvidia gpu
 - Update the sim_factory_m module with another routine to construct simulators without file I/O
 - Add some initial tests.
 Will likely need to expand the `AbtractSimulation` interface with some "test_" helper routines
+- Add instructions for building gcc 15.1 with the gcc 15.1 docker container

 ## References

 1. Colloquium: Statistical mechanics of money, wealth, and income (2009). https://journals.aps.org/rmp/abstract/10.1103/RevModPhys.81.1703
 2. Statistical mechanics of money (2000). https://doi.org/10.1007/s100510070114
 3. Twenty-five years of random asset exchange modeling (2024). https://link.springer.com/article/10.1140/epjb/s10051-024-00695-3

+## Other Notes
+- Apparently gfortran needs .nml files to end in a newline character... (link)[https://stackoverflow.com/a/46249863]
+- gfortran 15.1 released in April 2025 finally supports locality spec for `do concurrent`